iamtalwinder/react-testing-recepies/README.md

    Testing components with timers involves simulating time-related functionalities like delays, countdowns, or intervals.
 This type of testing ensures that components behave correctly over time, particularly when they depend on JavaScript's `setTimeout` or `setInterval`.

    #### The `Countdown` Component Example
-   Your `Countdown` component is an ideal case for timer testing.
-It decrements a counter every second, demonstrating a common use of `setTimeout`.
+   The `Countdown` decrements a counter every second, demonstrating a common use of `setTimeout`.

    #### Test Scenario